 Benefits of a preceptorship

 It is recognised that where preceptorship is well embedded as part of the organisational culture, there are significant benefits for the newly qualified staff, teams, patients and the organisation itself in terms of retention, recruitment and staff engagement.
 Investing in a preceptorship programme can deliver a variety of benefits for the preceptee and employer, such as:

 - enhanced patient care and experience

 - more confident and skilled staff

-- increased staff satisfaction and morale
+- increased staff satisfaction and morale.

 Employers are encouraged to track, measure and evaluate the success of their preceptorship programmes to be able to demonstrate value and make improvements where necessary.

 The pan-London region has also created a framework for health and care organisations to support the practice of newly registered nurses.
-This recommended best practice approach to preceptorships has been developed through an extensive stakeholder engagement exercise and recognises that a positive preceptorship experience offers significant benefits to both the newly qualified professional and organisations.
+This recommended best practice approach to preceptorships has been developed through an extensive stakeholder engagement exercise and recognises that a positive preceptorship experience offers significant benefits to both the newly qualified professionals and organisations.
 View the pan-London resource.